Bouaskaoun/handwritten-arabic-recognition/README.md

 - The dataset was collected anonymously from 82 different users.
 Each user was asked to write each alphabet 10 times.
 - A userid uniquely but anonymously identifies the writer of each alphabet.
 In total, the dataset consists of 53199 alphabet images.

+## Preprocessing

+The images are preprocessed to extract features that can be used as input to the classification model.
+This includes resizing the images to a fixed size, converting the images to grayscale, and applying image processing techniques such as thresholding and normalization.

 ## Model

 The model used in this project is a Random Forest classifier, trained on the dataset mentioned above.
 The model was trained using scikit-learn's implementation of the